CrowStudio/sharpBlackJack/README.md

 # sharpBlackJack
-Black Jack game written in C#
+A simplified Black Jack game written in C#